iSplasher/elementpp/readme.md

 >Currently under heavy development

-This is a small GUI library written in modern C++.
+This is a GUI library written in modern C++.
-It is cross-platform and was designed as a simple embeddable user interface for applications.
+It is cross-platform and was designed as a simple embeddable user interface library for applications.
+It can also be used for fullblown UI applications.
-The code pattern imitiates Qt's which means that you'll feel right at home if you're familiar with Qt.
+Element++ emits a **declarative** functional reactive code pattern making it very easy to quickly write up some nice user interfaces.

 ## Features

-- Aesthetically pleasing
+- Declarative syntax
 - Modern C++
 - Easy to learn and use
-- Fulle skinnable and customizable
+- Fully skinnable
+- Custom widgets
-- UTF-8 support
+- Unicode support
+- Easy to embed into applications with an already established *main loop*

 ## Screenshots

 Coming soon...

 ## Example

+Coming soon...

+## Docs

+Coming soon...

+## Acknowledgements

 Coming soon...